 According to the Han historian Sima Qian, the Chinese warrior prince Zhuang Qiao founded the pastoral Dian Kingdom in eastern Yunnan during the third century BC.
 The Dian were a slave society, who vividly recorded their daily life and ceremonies involving human sacrifice in sometimes gruesome bronze models, which have been unearthed from their tombs.
 In 109 AD the kingdom was acknowledged by China: the emperor Wu, hoping to control the Southern Silk Road through to India, sent its ruler military aid and a golden seal.
 However, the collapse of the Han empire in 204 AD was followed by the dissolution of Dian into private statelets.

-Strangely, it was the Japanese invasion of China during the 1930s that sparked a resurgence of the province’s fortunes.
-Blockaded into southwestern China, the Guomindang government initiated great programmes of rail-and-road building through the region, though they never really controlled Yunnan.
-The Communists didn’t bring much joy either, and it’s only recently that Yunnan has finally benefited from its forced association with the rest of the country.
+Strangely, it was the Japanese invasion of China during the 1930s that sparked a resurgence of Yunnan’s fortunes.
+Blockaded into southwestern China, the Guomindang government initiated great programmes of rail-and-road building through the region, though it’s only recently that Yunnan has finally benefited from its forced association with the rest of the country.
 Never agriculturally rich – only a tenth of the land is considered arable – the province looks to mineral resources, tourism and its potential as a future conduit between China and the much discussed, but as yet unformed, trading bloc of Vietnam, Laos, Thailand and Burma.
 Should these countries ever form an unrestricted economic alliance, the amount of trade passing through Yunnan would be immense, and highways, rail and air services have already been planned for the day the borders open freely.